Gettysburg Regional Airport: History

-The airport opened in 1926 and had been a privately operated general aviation service airport.
+The airport was established by Charles Francis Doersom in 1928.
+Doersom hoped to attract commercial services, but initially the field opened as a general aviation facility supporting parachute operations, flight training and aircraft maintenance.
 It is located on roughly 47 acre in Cumberland Township, Pennsylvania.
 On August 25, 2006, the Susquehanna Area Regional Airport Authority acquired the airport and changed its official name.